18th Oct 2009

 The most sacred and solemn day of the Jewish calendar is Yom Kippur, a day of fast and communal repentance.
 It follows after Rosh Hashanah by a ten days.

 A week later is Sukkot, also known as the feast and festival of Booths.
 It recalls the time the Tribes of Israel dwelt in tents (booths) in the desert.
-Temporary tents are erected where families and communities enjoy festive meals.
+Since the time of Moses, Jews erect temporary tents called sukkahs, where families and communities enjoy festive meals.

 Thanksgiving is similar in many ways to Sukkot.
 Both are about the gathering of families in communal festive meals that celebrate the harvest but also an successful ending to a difficult period.
-While American Thanksgiving illustrations depict Pilgrims and Algonquin people sharing a meal, I have often wondered if they had erected temporary tents using skins or clothes as the weather was probably cooler and could turn inclement.
+While American Thanksgiving illustrations depict Pilgrims and Algonquin people sharing a meal, I have often wondered if the Pilgrims had erected temporary tents when they originally landed using skins or clothes as the weather was probably cooler and could turn inclement.

 The text of the Vahavta points strongly to family and community as it instructs followers, “And these words, which I command thee this day, shall be upon thy heart; and thou shalt teach them diligently unto thy children, and shalt talk of them when thou sittest in thy house, and when thou walkest by the way …”